 '''

 <typeMappings>

 <FeatureTypeMapping>

 <sourceDataStore>datastore</sourceDataStore>

-<sourceType>mapped_feature</sourceType>
+<sourceType>mapped_feature_gu</sourceType>

 <targetElement>gsmlb:MappedFeature</targetElement>

 '''

 - The mapping starts with sourceDataStore, which gives the arbitrary identifier used above to name the source of the input data in the sourceDataStores section. - sourceType gives the name of the source simple feature type.
-In this case it is the simple feature type mapped_feature, sourced from the table of the same name in the PostGIS database set up in the previous chapter. - When working with databases sourceType is the name of a table or view.
+In this case it is the simple feature type mapped_feature_gu, sourced from the table of the same name in the PostGIS database set up in the previous chapter.
+In versions of the cookbook example configuration since 2016-08-16 this has been changed to point to the view mapped_feature_all which includes both outcrop polygons of geologic units and linear fault traces. - When working with databases sourceType is the name of a table or view.
 Database identifiers must be lowercase for PostGIS or uppercase for Oracle Spatial. - targetElement is the name of the output complex feature type.